 Finally he coughed and looked up at them.
 His eyes were human once more.

-Ganondorf pushed his wet hair away from his face and looked at Zelda, and then at him, and then at Zelda again.
+Ganondorf pushed his wet hair away from his face and glanced at Zelda, and then at him, and then at Zelda again.
 He scowled at them, making no attempt to hide his nakedness.

 “Does either of you want to explain what the fuck is going on here?”